prasadf/Web-App-DevOps-Project/README.md

 ## CI/CD Pipeline with Azure DevOps

-1. **Azure DevOps Project Setup**
+1. **Create an Azure DevOps Project**
   - Create a new Azure DevOps project within the Azure DevOps account.
-  - Log into Azure DevOps with the same email account that's associated with the Azure account.
+  - Log into [Azure DevOps](https://dev.azure.com) with the same email account that's associated with the Azure account.

-2. **Azure DevOps Pipeline Initialization**
+2. **Initiate Azure DevOps Setup**
-  - Configure the source repository for the pipeline using GitHub.
-  - Select the repository containing the application code.
+  - The first essential step involves configuring the source repository for the pipeline.
+Choose GitHub as the source control system where your application code is hosted, ensuring you select the repository you've been working on so far.
-  - Create the pipeline using a Starter Pipeline template for further customisation.
+  - As an initial configuration, create the pipeline using a **Starter Pipeline** template, which will serve as the foundation for further customisation in upcoming tasks.

-3. **Azure DevOps-Docker Hub Connection**
+3. **Establish an Azure DevOps-Docker Hub Connection**
   - Set up a service connection between Azure DevOps and the Docker Hub account, facilitating the seamless integration of the CI/CD pipeline with the Docker Hub container registry as follows:
   - Create a personal access token on Docker Hub.
   - Configure an Azure DevOps service connection utilising the Docker Hub token.
   - Successfully establish the connection between Azure DevOps and Docker Hub.

-4. **Pipeline Configuration for Docker Image Build and Push**
-  - Modify the configuration of your pipeline to enable it to build and push a Docker image to Docker Hub.
+4. **Pipeline Configuration for Docker Image Build and Push** Modify the configuration of your pipeline to enable it to build and push a Docker image to Docker Hub.
 Follow these steps:
-    - Add Docker task with the buildandPush command to the pipeline.
+    - Add Docker task with the `buildandPush` command to the pipeline.
+Use the same Docker image name as previously when you were pushing to Docker Hub from your local development environment.
     - Configure the pipeline to trigger on each push to the main branch.
     - Run the pipeline and test the Docker image functionality locally.
+You can do so by pulling the latest version from Docker Hub on your local environment.
+Run the container and test its functionality to ensure the application works as expected.

-5. **Azure DevOps-AKS Connection Establishment**
-  - Create and configure an AKS service connection within Azure DevOps.
-  - Establish a secure link between the CI/CD pipeline and the AKS cluster.
+5. **Azure DevOps-AKS Connection Establishment** Create and configure an AKS service connection within Azure DevOps.This service connection will help establish a secure link between the CI/CD pipeline and the AKS cluster, enabling seamless deployments and effective management.

 6. **Pipeline Configuration for Kubernetes Deployment**
-  - Modify the CI/CD pipeline to incorporate the Deploy to Kubernetes task with the deploy kubectl command.
+  - Modify the CI/CD pipeline to incorporate the **Deploy to Kubernetes** task with the deploy `kubectl` command.
   - Leverage the deployment manifest available in the application repository.
   - Utilise the established AKS connection for automatic deployment to the AKS cluster.

 7. **Testing and Validation of CI/CD Pipeline**
+After configuring the CI/CD pipeline, which includes both the build and release components, it's crucial to test and validate its functionality.
+This step ensures the seamless execution of the deployment process and verifies that the application performs as expected on the AKS cluster.

-  - Monitor the status of pods within the AKS cluster to confirm correct creation.
+  - Monitor the status of pods within the AKS cluster to confirm correct creation of pods.
-  - Initiate port forwarding using kubectl to securely access the application running on AKS.
+  - Initiate **port forwarding** using `kubectl` to securely access the application running on AKS.
   - Test the functionality of the application to ensure correct operation, validating the CI/CD pipeline effectiveness.

 ## AKS Cluster Monitoring